 Covered Drugs - The term we use to mean all of the prescription drugs covered by our plan.

-Covered Services - The term we use to mean all of the health care services and supplies that are covered by our plan.
+Covered Services - The term we use in this EOC to mean all of the health care services and supplies that are covered by our plan.